outmoded/university/README.md

-Welcome to hapijs university.
+### Welcome to hapijs university

 A community learning experiment utilizing the distributed classroom.
-The idea is simple - use GitHub as a platform to teach group coding skills and use JavaScript (w. [hapijs](https://hapijs.com)) to build web applications.
-The goal is to operate such a distributed classroom then apply the pattern to other topics.
+The idea is simple - use GitHub as a platform to teach group coding skills.
+Plus, use JavaScript and [hapijs](https://hapijs.com) to build web applications.
+Then, operate such a distributed classroom and apply the pattern to other topics.

-The university is being re-written because JavaScript, nodejs, and hapi have evolved. hapi v17 is out and fully async/await end-to-end.
+The university is being re-written because JavaScript, nodejs, and hapi have evolved. hapi v17 is out and fully [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) end-to-end.
 "It combines the latest technologies with a proven core that has been powering some of the world largest sites."
 See [hapi v17 release notes](https://github.com/hapijs/hapi/issues/3658) for all details.

 Lead Maintainer - [Jon Swenson](https://github.com/zoe-1)